xiongdl/ChipArch/README.md

 - The weight distrubtions in CV and NLP workloads tend to follow normal distribution with losts value near zero.
 - We balance this tradeoff by assigning E5M2 or E4M3 format for range-bound tensors and E3M4 for precision-bound tensors.
 - Our experiments show that using E4M3 for activations and E3M4 for weights produced best accuracy results on a range of NLP workloads.

+## 2023 MICRO
+### [M0] TeAAL: a Declarative Framework for Modeling Sparse Tensor Accelerators.
+(University of Illinois, NVIDIA) <a name="teaal@2023_micro"></a>
+- TeAAL is a language and simulator generator for the concise and precise specification and evaluation of sparse tensor algebra accelerators.

 ## 2023 Others
 ### FP8 versus INT8 for Efficient Deep Learning.
 (Qualcomm; arXiv) <a name="fp8@2023_arxiv"></a>